 Rural and Remote Programs in Muskoka

 Elizabeth Fry Society Simcoe Muskoka offers core Community Programs including: Emotions Management, Grief and Loss, Anti-Theft, Healthy Relationships, and Substance Use and Harm Reduction.
-Programs are offerred to women, youth, and men throughout the Muskoka region.
+Programs are offered to youth and adults 14 years of age and over throughout the Muskoka region.
 Individuals can be referred from community agencies, courts, parole, probation offices, and health care providers.

 Youth Trustee Program Simcoe County and Muskoka ®

 The Youth Trustee Program will help you at every stage of the process of applying for financial benefits through Ontario Works, accessing your benefits, and transitioning out of the program.
 If you are 16 or 17 years old and no longer live with a parent or guardian, you qualify for a consultation meeting with a Youth Trustee Worker.
 While enrolled in the Youth Trustee Program, your Trustee Worker will assist you with program requirements, referrals to other agencies, housing searches, access to the food bank, job readiness, and other resources.

 Designed for youth ages 14 to 20 living in Simcoe County, the Safe Independent Choices program helps youth develop strong emotional and social skills, gain confidence in making safe choices, and learn navigate the life independently.
 This program covers topics including; social and internet safety, independence, healthy choices, healthy relationships, and human trafficking.
 Delivered in groups and workshops, this program gives youth the opportunity to learn life skills, make connections with other youth and gain community service hours.
 Anyone can refer a youth to the program, including a community agency, parent, or the youth themselves.